angie-chang0/Crochet_Diary/README.md

 A crochet pattern designer that allows you to bring your crochet patterns and design to life!
 Draw your own design on a canvas with different stitches, or generate a design using the random design generator.
 Customize and plan your design by changing the color of your stitches, calculate the exact length and width of your crochet in real life, and snap your stitches to the board for precise and easy-to-follow patter.
 Your design can be saved and revisted after closing the application.
 For people new to crochet or for especially complicated designs,make an instructions manual to lead you through creating your design!
-How to run the project.
-For example, which file the user should run in an editor.
-If your project uses data/source files, also describe how the user should set those up.

 open main.py to run code, and ensure all other files are inside the same folder as main.py: st.py